volianskyi/strichka/README.md

 # strichka
 ## Spring MVC project
 Simple mvc project about movies data.
-You can do crud operation on such entitшes movie, actor, director, user.
+You can do crud operation on such entities movie, actor, director, user.
-Add, update, delete relations between movies and actors, genres, directors.
+Add, update, delete relations between movies, actors, genres and directors.
 Sort movies by country.

 ## Used technologies
 * Java 11